 Yes, all accepted applicants are required by our clinical sites to submit a criminal background and drug screening, and random drug screens.
 Criminal background checks and drug screens must be completed through the college's designated provider.

-42. Can the information from a criminal background jeopardize my ability to complete the Associate Degree Sonography Program?
+42. Can the information from a criminal background jeopardize my ability to complete a Sonography Program?

 Yes, the student's ability to participate in clinical experiences would result in the inability of the student to complete the program.